terrajobst/dotnet-nuget-gc/README.md

 ## Usage

-    $ dotnet nuget-gc [-f|--force] [MINIMUM-DAYS]
+    usage: dotnet nuget-gc [options]

-where:

-* `MINIMUM-DAYS`.
-Number of days a package must not be used in order to be purged from the cache.
-Defaults to `30`.
+    Options:
-* `-f`, `--force`.
-Performs the actual clean-up.
+      -f, --force                Performs the actual clean-up.
 Default is to do a dry-run and report the clean-up that would be done.
+      -m, --min-days=VALUE       Number of days a package must not be used in order to be purged from the cache.
+Defaults to 30.
+      -?, -h, --help             show this message and exit